MicrosoftDocs/memdocs/memdocs/intune/apps/manage-microsoft-edge.md

 These settings can be deployed to the app regardless of device enrollment status.

 ### New Tab Page layout
-The **Custom** layout is the default layout for the new tab page.
-It shows top site shortcuts, news feed, and no wallpaper.
-Users can change the layout to suit their preferences.
+The **Custom** layout is the default one for the new tab page.
+It shows top site shortcuts and news feed without wallpaper.
+Users can change the layout according to their preferences.
 Organizations can also manage the layout settings.

 |Key |Value |
 |:-----------|:-------------|
 |com.microsoft.intune.mam.managedbrowser.NewTabPageLayout |**focused** Focused is selected <br> **inspirational** Inspirational is selected <br> **informational** (iPad/Tablet only) Informational is selected **custom** (Default) Custom is selected, top site shortcuts toggle is on, wallpaper toggle is off, and news feed toggle is on|
 |com.microsoft.intune.mam.managedbrowser.NewTabPageLayout.Custom |**topsites** Turn on top site shortcuts <br> **wallpaper** Turn on wallpaper <br> **newsfeed** Turn on news feed <br> In order for this policy to take effect, com.microsoft.intune.mam.managedbrowser.NewTabPageLayout must be set to **custom** <br><br> The default value is `topsites|newsfeed`|
 |com.microsoft.intune.mam.managedbrowser.NewTabPageLayout.UserSelectable |**true** (Default) Users can change the page layout settings <br> **false** Users cannot change the page layout settings.
 The page layout is determined by the values specified via the policy or default values will be used |

+> [!NOTE]
+> **NewTabPageLayout** policy is intended to set the initial layout.
+Users can change page layout settings based on their reference.
+Therefore, **NewTabPageLayout** policy only takes affect if users do not change layout settings.
+You can enforce **NewTabPageLayout** policy by configuring **UserSelectable**=false.

 ### New Tab Page experiences

 Edge for iOS and Android offers organizations several options for adjusting the New Tab Page experience including organization logo, brand color, your home page, top sites, and industry news.